Skip to main content

 CONTRAINDICATIONS

-• Patients with unresolved Neisseria meningitidis infection.
+• Initiation in patients with unresolved serious Neisseria meningitidis infection.

 WARNINGS AND PRECAUTIONS